MacFlecknoe/service-repository-sample/router/README.md

 ```

 Policy files should be stored centrally in the schema project and imported into all service and service routing projects.
 This allows us to
-centrally govern which policies get exectued without having to modify service code (we simply change the rules in the policy
+centrally govern how policies are exectued without having to modify service code (we simply change the rules in the policy
-files and they will automatically be applied to when the service is republished).
+files; these policies will then be imported into services via shared storage or a library dependencies).

 See: